Reds vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and Jose Garcia will look to continue their recent offensive production when the Texas Rangers and Cincinnati Reds meet at Great American Ball Park on Monday, at 6:40 PM ET.
+The Texas Rangers and Cincinnati Reds will play on Tuesday at Great American Ball Park, at 6:40 PM ET, with Marcus Semien and Jonathan India among those expected to step up at the plate.

-The Reds are listed as -105 moneyline underdogs in this matchup against the favored Rangers (-115).
-The total is 8.5 runs for the contest.
+The Rangers are -155 moneyline favorites for this matchup against the Reds (+125).
+The over/under is 9.5 runs for this game.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.